-There are no informal land use patterns occurring on site, therefore the site is suitable for construction activities with no direct impacts on land use.
+Overall, no informal land use patterns take place on the land; therefore, the site is suitable for construction activities with no direct impacts on land use.

 5.1.3.
 Noise and Vibrations

 Most of the project area experiences 'typical' noise and vibration levels which are generated from normal human activities and motor vehicles.
 Noise and vibrations from the industrial area are considered to be low given the small amount of industrial activities present.